DOI-USGS/sciencebasepy/readme.md

 Create a new ScienceBase item.
 Documentation on the sb_json format can be found at https://my.usgs.gov/confluence/display/sciencebase/ScienceBase+Item+Core+Model

+* `create_hiddenProperties(item_id, sb_json)`
+Create a new Hidden Property for a Sciencebase item : POST /catalog/item/<ItemId>/hiddenProperties Documentation of the json can be found at https://code.chs.usgs.gov/sciencebase/dev-docs/wikis/APIs/Catalog/Item-Hidden-Properties

 * `upload_file_and_create_item(parentid, filename)`
 Upload a file and create a ScienceBase item.
 Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.